EnterprisAI/ESBLlmDemo/README.md

 - Extend the service layer with additional transformation logic
 - Add new REST endpoints for specific use cases
 - Reverse engineer mapping rules from any MapStruct mapper
+- Use generic mapping rules generation for any JSON structure

 ## Testing

 The application includes:
 - Unit tests for the transformation service
 - Unit tests for the reverse engineering service
+- Unit tests for the generic mapping rules generator
 - Integration tests for REST endpoints
 - Built-in demonstration with sample data
 - Validation tests for input data